MeROS: SysML-based Metamodel for ROS-based Systems: MeROS metamodel

-In practice, to present an action-related communication compactly (Fig. \ref{fig:action_communication_compact_sd}) particular Topics can be generalized as a request (for /goal and /cancel Topics) and a response (for /status, /feedback and /result Topics).
-It should be noted that the diagram presents the Action communication sequence in simplified way.
+In practice, to present an action-related communication compactly on sd diagram (Fig.~\ref{fig:action_communication_compact_sd}) particular Topics and Services can be generalised as a~request (for /goal and /cancel) and a~response (for /status, /feedback and /result).
+It should be noted that this diagram presents the Action communication sequence in a simplified way.

-The detailed behaviour of Action server and Action client is specified by state machines \footnote{\url{http://wiki.ros.org/actionlib/DetailedDescription}}.
-Here, these two state machines are depicted in SysML stm diagrams.
+The detailed behaviour of the Action server and Action client in ROS~1 is specified by state machines \footnote{\url{http://wiki.ros.org/actionlib/DetailedDescription}}.
+ROS~2 Action server and Action client behaviour is analogous.
+Here, these two state machines are depicted in stm diagrams.
 In the description, in addition to the original ROS wiki presentation, the Topics are directly mentioned both in transitions and states actions.
-Fig. \ref{fig:action_server_stm} depicts Action server state machine.
+Fig.~\ref{fig:ros1_action_server_stm} depicts the ROS~1 Action server state machine.
+Its transitions depend on the new messages sent by the Action client or internal predicates.

-The Action server transitions depend on the new messages sent by the Action client or internal Action server predicates.
-The Action client state machine (Fig. \ref{fig:action_client_stm}) depends on server state provided by the Action server in /status Topic and internal Action client predicates.
+The ROS~1 Action client state machine (Fig.~\ref{fig:ros1_action_client_stm}) depends on the server state provided by the Action server in /status Topic and internal predicates.